Dry Ice 4 Farming - Freeze Iron Branding

 Freeze-branding is less painful compared to hot-iron branding.

 Freeze-branding is considered as the method of choice by many registered stud breeders and commercial producers alike.
-Freeze-branding will leave permanent, highly visible brands which can be seen at much greater distances than ear tags or many hot-iron brands.
+Cattle branding with dry ice will leave permanent, highly visible brands which can be seen at much greater distances than ear tags or many hot-iron brands.

 Freeze-branding takes between 5 to 10 minutes per head of cattle.
 You will see a clear in print of the brand on the skin.
 The branded area will swell producing a welt in an outline of the brand.
 In 2 to 3 weeks, the brand will form a scab and peel.
 The permanent branded area will be visible in 30 to 45 days after branding.